 The Criminal Justice System Response Training (CJSRT) is an annual project of Texas Council on Family Violence (TCFV).
-The CJSRT partners TCFV with local family violence programs to offer eight, free training sessions throughout the state of Texas.
+The CJSRT partners TCFV with local family violence programs to offer four, free training sessions throughout the state of Texas.

 The CJSRT brings law enforcement, family violence advocates, criminal justice personnel and all other professionals who work with victims, survivors, children and family members of offenders together to help enhance a consistent, collaborative community response to family violence and network with one another.